PatGuettler/sew-sonia/content/_index.md

 # Creating Your Perfect Dress

-At Elegant Stitches by Sonia, every gown tells a story.
+At SewSonia, every gown tells a story.
 From delicate beading to flowing trains, each stitch is crafted with love and precision to create the wedding dress of your dreams.

 {{< gallery category="featured" >}}